Gottfried Helnwein Austria, b. 1948

 Biography

-Gottfried Helnwein is a contemporary Austrian-Irish visual artist who studied at the Academy of Fine Arts of Vienna.
+Gottfried Helnwein (b.
+1948, Vienna) is an artist of Irish descent who lives and works between Ireland and the United States.
+He studied at the Academy of Fine Arts in Vienna.

-Among his various solo shows abroad, the most notable are: Modern Art Museum, San Francisco, Legion of Honor, San Francisco; Wilhelm Busch Museum, Hanover; Musée d’Art Moderne et Contemporain, Strasbourg, and The Fine Arts Museum of San Francisco.
-His first European exhibition was in The Albertina Museum, Vienna.
-In Mexico, he participated in an exhibition in the Museo Nacional de San Carlos.
+Among his many international solo exhibitions are those held at the Modern Art Museum of San Francisco; the Legion of Honor Museum, San Francisco; the Wilhelm Busch Museum, Hanover; the Musée d’Art Moderne, Strasbourg; the Fine Arts Museums of San Francisco; and the Albertina Museum, Vienna.
+In Mexico, a notable exhibition was presented at the Museo Nacional de San Carlos.

 Works